-19. The current Convention on Biological Diversity (the Convention) provides a framework for States to meet its objectives in a flexible manner in light of their own cultural, economic and constitutional arrangements.
-The objectives of the Convention are stated in Article 1 to be:

-"...the conservation of biological diversity, the sustainable use of its components and the fair and equitable sharing of the benefits arising out of the utilisation of genetic resources, including by appropriate access to genetic resources and by appropriate transfer of relevant technologies, taking into account all rights over those resources and to technologies, and by appropriate funding."
+- 22. The current Convention on Biological Diversity (the Convention) provides a framework for States to meet its objectives in a flexible manner in light of their own cultural, economic and constitutional arrangements.
+The objectives of the Convention are stated in Article 1 to be: - ...the conservation of biological diversity, the sustainable use of its components and the fair and equitable sharing of the benefits arising out of the utilisation of genetic resources, including by appropriate access to genetic resources and by appropriate transfer of relevant technologies, taking into account all rights over those resources and to technologies, and by appropriate funding.

-20. The Convention recognises that States have the "sovereign right to exploit their own resources pursuant to their own environmental policies, and the responsibility to ensure that activities within their jurisdiction or control do not cause damage to the environment of other States or of areas beyond the limits of national jurisdiction" (Article 3).
-It provides a framework for countries to achieve its objectives but provides flexibility in the way countries go about achieving them.

-- 21. Further Articles of the Convention touch on the general actions to be taken but very much based on what is appropriate to each party.
+- 23. The Convention recognises that States have the "sovereign right to exploit their own resources pursuant to their own environmental policies, and the responsibility to ensure that activities within their jurisdiction or control do not cause damage to the environment of other States or of areas beyond the limits of national jurisdiction" (Article 3).
+It provides a framework for countries to achieve its objectives but provides flexibility in the way countries go about achieving them. - 24.
+Further Articles of the Convention touch on the general actions to be taken but very much based on what is appropriate to each party.
 Under Article 6, contracting parties, including New Zealand, agreed, in accordance with their particular conditions and capabilities, to "develop national strategies, plans or programs for the conservation and sustainable use of biological diversity or adapt for this purpose, existing strategies, plans or programmes which shall reflect, interalia, the measures set out in [the] Convention, relevant to the Contracting Party concerned".
-In addition, they agreed to "integrate as far as possible and as appropriate, the conservation and sustainable use of biological diversity into relevant sectoral or cross-sectoral plans, programmes or policies". - 22.
+In addition, they agreed to "integrate as far as possible and as appropriate, the conservation and sustainable of biological diversity into relevant sectoral or cross-sectoral plans, programmes or policies". - 25.
 Article 8 requires each contracting party, "as far as possible and as appropriate, to establish a system of protected areas or areas where special measures need to be taken to conserve biological diversity" (Article 8 a) and "promote environmentally sound and sustainable development in areas adjacent to protected areas with a view to furthering protection of these areas " (Article 8 (e)).
 These two subsections can be seen to be complementary and indeed intertwined and are reflected in New Zealand's fisheries management system and supported by the goals and objectives of the New Zealand Biodiversity Strategy 2000 2020.
 However, since the signing of the Convention and development of our own New Zealand Biodiversity Strategy, actions of previous governments have treated them as though they are unrelated and in some cases as though they are in conflict.
-We discuss this matter later in this response.
-Our position is that our Quota Management System meets these requirements in relation to the effects of fishing for 100% of the waters inside our Exclusive Economic Zone and that approach extends to New Zealand's interests on the High Seas. - 23.
+We discuss this matter later in this response. - 26.
 Of particular interest to Iwi, Article 8 (j) adds that each Contracting Party shall:

-'Subject to its national legislation, respect, preserve and maintain knowledge, innovations and practices of indigenous and local communities embodying traditional lifestyles relevant for the conservation and sustainable use of biological diversity and promote their wider application with the approval of and involvement of the holders of such knowledge, innovations and practices and encourage the equitable sharing of the benefits arising from the utilisation of such knowledge innovations and practices".
+Subject to its national legislation, respect, preserve and maintain knowledge, innovations and practices of indigenous and local communities embodying traditional lifestyles relevant for the conservation and sustainable use of biological diversity and promote their wider application with the approval of and involvement of the holders of such knowledge, innovations and practices and encourage the equitable sharing of the benefits arising from the utilisation of such knowledge innovations and practices".

-24. Aichi Target 18 further emphasises this obligation:
+27. Aichi Target 18 further emphasises this obligation: